-Full graduate admission into the licensure and MAE degree programs requires applicants to hold a baccalaureate degree from an accredited four-year college or university with a minimum undergraduate cumulative grade point average of 3.0 (on a scale of A = 4.0).
+Graduate admission into the MAT and MAE degree programs requires applicants to hold a baccalaureate degree from an accredited four-year college or university with a minimum undergraduate cumulative grade point average of 2.5 (on a scale of A = 4.0).
 Any graduate courses taken will also be factored into the cumulative grade point average.
 However, if an applicant holds a graduate degree with at least a 3.0 grade point average, he or she is waived from holding a minimum undergraduate cumulative grade point average and is admitted based on the graduate degree GPA.

-Applicants with a cumulative grade point average below 2.5 are not admitted to the MAE licensure or degree program.
+Applicants with a cumulative grade point average below 2.5 are not admitted to the MAT or MAE program.
 They are considered on a case-by-case basis for admission into the undergraduate licensure only program.

-Decisions about admission to the program will be made by the MAE director on a rolling basis, with students being admitted at the beginning of each term.
+Decisions about admission to the program will be made by the MAT/MAE director on a rolling basis, with students being admitted at the beginning of each term.